 This Quarterly Report on Form 10-Q contains forward-looking statements that have been made pursuant to the provisions of the Private Securities Litigation Reform Act of 1995 and concern matters that involve risks and uncertainties that could cause actual results to differ materially from those projected in the forward-looking statements.
 In some cases, you can identify these statements by terminology such as "may," "will," "should," "could," "expect," "plan," "anticipate," "believe," "estimate," "predict," "potential," "continue" or similar words which are intended to identify forward-looking statements, although not all forward-looking statements contain these words.
 Although we believe that our opinions and expectations reflected in the forward-looking statements are reasonable as of the date of this Quarterly Report, we cannot guarantee future results, levels of activity, performance or achievements, and our actual results may differ substantially from the views and expectations set forth in this Quarterly Report.
 You should be aware that these statements are projections or estimates as to future events and are subject to a number of factors that may tend to influence the accuracy of the statements.
 These forward-looking statements should not be regarded as a representation by the Company or any other person that the events or plans of the Company will be achieved.
 You should not unduly rely on these forward-looking statements, which speak only as of the date of this Quarterly Report.
-We undertake no obligation to publicly revise any forward-looking statement to reflect circumstances or events after the date of this Quarterly Report or to reflect the occurrence of unanticipated events.
-You should, however, review the factors and risks we describe in the reports we file from time to time with the Securities and Exchange Commission ("SEC"), including those contained in our Report on Form 10-K for the year ended December 31, 2018, as filed with the SEC on March 13, 2019 and those reports filed after the date of
+We undertake no obligation to publicly revise any forward-looking statement to reflect circumstances or events after the date of this Quarterly Report.
+We undertake no obligation to publicly revise any forward-looking statement to reflect circumstances or events after the date of this Quarterly Report.
+We undertake no obligation to publicly revise any forward-looking statement to reflect prove the file from time to time with the Securities and Exchange Commission ("SEC"), including those contained in our Report on Form 10-K for

-The following management's discussion and analysis of the Company's financial condition and results of operations ("MD&A") should be read in conjunction with the condensed consolidated balance sheet as of June 30, 2019 (unaudited) and the consolidated balance sheet as of December 31, 2018 (audited) and the related unaudited condensed consolidated statements of operations, comprehensive loss and stockholders' equity for the three and six months ended June 30, 2019 and 2018, and cash flows for the six months ended June 30, 2019 and 2018 and the related notes thereto (see Item 1.
+The following management's discussion and analysis of the Company's financial condition and results of operations ("MD&A") should be read in conjunction with the condensed consolidated balance sheet as of September 30, 2019 (unaudited) and the consolidated balance sheet as of December 31, 2018 (audited) and the related unaudited condensed consolidated statements of operations, comprehensive loss, and stockholders equity for the three and nine months ended September 30, 2019 and 2018, and cash flows for the nine months ended September 30, 2019 and 2018 and the related notes thereto (see Item 1.
 Financial Statements), as well as the audited consolidated financial statements of the Company for years ended December 31, 2018 and 2017, included in the Company's Form 10-K for the year ended December 31, 2018.